socketsetter/public/learningJourney.md

 # My Learning Journey

-This document tracks my ongoing learning topics and the resources I've used.
+This document tracks past, present, and future learning topics.
 Hands-on experience with any technology certification is important, so you'll see lab projects that reinforce the knowledge I've learned.
-Below is an organized list of topics I have studied, am studying, or will be studying.

 ## Artificial Intelligence
 | Topic | Status | Description | Resources |